Righteousness by Faith (Part 3)

 Rome fought this concept bitterly.
 She maintained that God could not declare a man to be righteous unless he was personally righteous; otherwise God would appear to be a liar.7 From that day to this, Roman Catholic scholars—whether Bellarmine, Newman or Hans Kung—will not accept what even Kung caricatures as "a pasted on 'as if' righteousness."
 The Reformation defenders replied that if Rome were correct, no one could be justified in this life, for no one is sinless or can be called righteous if the verdict has to rest on his own experience.

 The justification of the ungodly through the imputed righteousness of Christ does not mean that God's verdict is a fiction which is based on no reality.
 Before God, Christ's atonement is a reality which is all-sufficient.
 It does not need to be supplemented by any other reality.
-God's verdict of justification is not grounded on any reality within the believing sinner.
+God's verdict of justification is not grounded on any reality within the believing repentant sinner.
 This is the rock of offense on which Rome stumbled.
 But not only Rome.
-It is a rock of offense within Protestantism too.
+It is a rock of offense within some quarters of Protestantism too.
 There is the continual temptation to ground God's verdict of justification on some reality within the believer.
 This really means injecting something of the subjective element of sanctification into justification, which immediately corrupts the doctrines of both justification and sanctification.

 Attempts to Get Rid of the Offensive "As If"